|

 This can occur when a notch is cut through the bark of a

-tree with an ax or saw.
+tree with an ax or saw or other physical damage.
 The cambium layer is broken and

 interrupted with stops the production of new vascular